idlesign/letmehear/README.rst

 Usage
 -----

-1. `import letmehear` - if you want to use it as module. *LetMe* class is at your service.
+1. `from letmehear import letmehear` - if you want to use it as module. *LetMe* class is at your service.
-2. `./letmehear.py -h` in command line - to get help on utility usage.
+2. `letmehear -h` in command line - to get help on utility usage.

 In the following example we merge all audio files into one, increase its playback speed to 1.2, and resplit it into chunks of 3 minutes, putting them into `letmehear` directory created inside `/home/idlesign/audiobook_1/`::

-    ./letmehear.py -s 1.2 /home/idlesign/audiobook_1/
+    letmehear -s 1.2 /home/idlesign/audiobook_1/

 Dedication